zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![This is a screenshot of the refreshed application page.](media/bfyo-web-home-empty.png "Refreshed application screenshot")

-    > Notice the three plans that were displayed on the page previously are no longer there.
+    > **Note**: Notice the three plans that were displayed on the page previously are no longer there.
 This is because the application is now pointed to your Azure Cosmos DB, and the plans collection does not contain any data yet.

 11. Let's move on to copying the data from the local MongoDB instance into Cosmos DB.